 Trying to become the next Banksy?
 Think again before unleashing your street art skills during your next visit to a theme park.
 Parks spend millions of dollars each year to maintain their facilities and keep grounds clean.
 Wannabe graffiti taggers are certainly not welcome at Six Flags parks where magic markers and spray paints of any kind are expressly prohibited.

-It’s no surprise that most parks have restrictions on outside food and beverages but SeaWorld does not permit glass bottles, cans and straws inside the park for the safety of animals and guests.
-If you’re trying to sneak in a few straws, keep in mind that all bags and backparks entering the park are subject to inspection so probably left to leave your favorite straw in the car.
+It’s no surprise that most parks have restrictions on outside food and beverages but SeaWorld doesn't permit glass bottles, cans and even plastic straws inside its park for the safety of animals... and guests.
+If you’re trying to sneak in a few straws, keep in mind that all bags and backparks entering the park are subject to inspection-- so it's probably best just to leave your favorite straw in the car.

 6. Packing a picnic